elenakazalex/social-media-sentiments-and-consumer-trends/README.md

 ### Overview of findings:
 Lalala

+**Sentiments drive differention in online visibility of a brand:** Out of 273 million mentions processed for a 2-year period, only roughly 96% are sentiment-driven, meaning emotions are expressed rarely by users on social media overall, making non-neutral textual discussions a critical factor for brands to stand out in saturated markets.

 * High volume of brand discussion online is important but useless without user-driven sentiments:
 The emotional character of discussion provides additional information about its potential relationship with consumer demand